pcardotatgit/XDR_create_incident_with_python/create_XDR_incidents.md

 And that's it.

+    For reference, the following resources can help to complete the understanding of the scope of bunlde.
 Have a look to the [**SecureX Threat Response CTIM Bundle Builder** page ](https://github.com/CiscoSecurity/tr-05-ctim-bundle-builder) to learn about a python module that simplifies **bundle** creation.

 ### How to read an Incident and parse all Sightings it contains ?

-We understood above the steps to create an XDR **Incident** and attached **Sightings**.
-One common operation we will have to do is to read and parse an existing **Incident**.
+We understood above the steps to go thru to create an XDR **Incident** and attached **Sightings**.

+One common operation we will probably have to do is to read and parse an existing **Incident** and every attached objects.

 It makes really sense !.
-In some extents XDR **Incident** and **Sighting** datastorage act as a Security Log Server which can be intersting to query.
-So it is worthit to learn about how to parse these objects, we will creatainly have to do it frequently
+In some extents XDR **Incident** and **Sighting** datastorage act as a Security Log Server which can be interesting to query.

+A very logical use case is to create a dedicated alerting system based on **XDR Incidents**.
+By regurlarly pulling XDR Incident, we can created dedicated Incident Tickets into the company ticketing system.

+Another very interersting use case of this is Cyberranges !
+In other word creating on demand fake XDR Incidents in order to train SOC Operator on Incident Response.
+And for this we must create within XDR Incidents from real Security situations.

+The best for this is to keep all the XDR records of a real Incident logged by XDR, and we understand that XDR APIs make this very easy.

+So it is definitelly worthit to learn about how to read and parse all XDR Incidents objects !

+Let's go thru this

 When we create the **Incident** and all **Sightings** it contains, we assign IDs to all objects, and these IDs will be used within the **relationships**.
 These IDs are known as **target_ref** for incident ID and **source_ref** for Sighting IDs.

 ![](./assets/img/2.png)

 For reading **sigthings** that belong to an **Incident** we must first retrieve its **target_ref** and search for **relationships** based on this **target_ref** information.
 Thanks to this, we get the list of all **sightings** that belong to the **Incident** and we can get their **source_ref** IDs.
 Then, for each **Sighting**, based on its **source_ref** we parse it and extract from it everything which is relevant for additionnal investigation.
 This is mainly **Targets** and **Observables**

+So we understand that External IDs are the most important entities to use to rebuild all the relationships between every objects that belong to an Incident.
+And this is what to use in order to retreive every objects related to each other into XDR.

+So the example described above has to be applied to :

+- Incidents
+- Sightings
+- Relationships
+- Judgments

+But to be complete as well to :

+- Indicators
+- Verdicts
+- and some other objects

 ## XDR and SecureX don't create incidents the same way !